ShreyaKhaire0429/Parking_Space_Detection_In_Python/README.md

-# OpenCV-Parking-Space-Counter
+# Parking-Space-Detection_In_Python
-Open-CV / Python project, using Open-CV to monitor the parking lot and count all available and occupied spaces in real time.
+Python project, using Open-CV to monitor the parking lot and count all available and occupied spaces in real time.

 # Description
 Program detects parking spaced on a parking lot, differentiates free from occupied spaces and counts free (avaliable) spaces.